NetApp-openstack-dev/openstack-docs/source/appendices/section_triage-and-data-collection.rst

 ==========================

-Please use the NetApp OpenStack Communities site to track or report issues related to Cinder.
-In case of issues, the data can be collected from logs printed by each of the below mentioned process.
-Logs need to be collected for Cinder related processes.
-For Glance and Nova verifying the service up status is sufficient.
+Please use the NetApp OpenStack Communities site to track or report issues related to the NetApp drivers in Cinder and Manila.
+When an issue is encountered, log files provide information that may aid in triaging.
+As a rule of thumb Logs files need to be collected for the processes that were involved.
+You may enable debug logging and attempt to reproduce the issue to trace through the logs.
+The option to toggle debug logging is called ``debug`` in the respective configuration file.
+This option defaults to ``False`` and can be set to ``True`` when troubleshooting.

+If using Cinder, the following processes log into individual files:

 -  ``cinder-api``